• Skip to main content

 Why are they called slutty brownies?

 These brookies, if you want to combine the two names together, aren’t actually ‘Slutty’ brownies.
-Slutty brownies consist of a layer of cookie dough, then a layer of oreo biscuits, and then a brownie layer on top.
+Slutty brownies consist of a layer of cookie dough, then a layer of Oreo biscuits, and then a brownie layer on top.
 They were called Slutty brownies by The Londoner, and the name soon went viral, but the recipe originated from Kevin&Amanda some ten years ago.

 Do I have to make the brownies from scratch?